-1. Carmen, Julie's daughter, will accompany her mother to a physical exam appointment within two months to provide comfort and support given Julie's anxiety around accessing health care on her own.
-Julie will give Carmen two weeks prior notice of the appointment to make arrangements for missing work.
+- 1. Carmen, Julie's daughter, will accompany her mother to a physical exam appointment within two months to provide comfort and support, given Julie's anxiety around accessing health care on her own.
+Julie will give Carmen two weeks prior notice of the appointment to make arrangements for missing work. - 2.
+Julie will purchase a home blood pressure monitor within two weeks in order to track her blood pressure readings.